Request a bet offers are popular with bookmakers and bettors alike.

 - Build your own DIY bet (see the below list of bookies).

-- Alternatively, submit a request via Twitter using the relevant hashtag.
+- Or, submit a request via Twitter using the relevant hashtag.

-Certain combinations allow us to use a matched betting strategy.
-Simply backing at the bookie and lay at Betfair, then receive a bonus.
+Certain combinations allow you to use a matched betting strategy.
+Back at the bookie and lay at Betfair, then receive your bonus.

-So, you might bet on Draw and Both Team To Score at odds of 4.10 with the bookmaker.
+You could bet on Draw and Both Team To Score at odds of 4.1 with the bookmaker.

-We can then lay Draw/Yes at 4.60 in the “Winner and BTTS” market on Smarkets exchange.
+Then lay Draw/Yes at 4.6 in the “Winner and BTTS” market on Smarkets exchange.